 Carrots (Daucus carota) are available in lots of colors.
-Classic orange carrots originate from Europe and tend to be the most crisp and sweet.
-Purple or red carrots were originally cultivated in the Middle East, Russia, and India and are stronger tasting and less sweet.
+Classic orange carrots originate from Europe and tend to be the crispest and sweetest.
+Purple or red carrots were initially cultivated in the Middle East, Russia, and India and are stronger-tasting and less sweet.
 All types can be grown as winter carrots, but some perform better than others.

 True winter carrots are exceptionally cold hardy, long tapered, often slower to mature, and remain crisp and sweet through the winter months.
 The heirloom orange varieties ‘Imperator 58’ (75-days, 1933 All-America Selections Winner) and ‘Danvers 126’ (70 days) are two excellent choices favored by gardeners for decades.
 Newer winter keepers that remain tasty in storage are the slender orange ‘Interceptor’ (120 days), super sweet ‘Napoli’ (58-days), and super keeper ‘Dolciva’ (105-days).